jeffsf/pyDE1/docs/mosquitto.rst

   listener 8883
   cafile /etc/ssl/certs/ca-certificates.crt
+  # For verifiable certs (e.g, Let's Encrypt)
-  certfile /etc/mosquitto/certs/fullchain.pem
+  # certfile /etc/mosquitto/certs/fullchain.pem
+  # For stand-alone, self-signed certs
+  certfile /etc/mosquitto/certs/cert.pem
+  # For all types of certs
   keyfile /etc/mosquitto/certs/privkey.pem
   tls_version tlsv1.3

   listener 1884
   protocol websockets

-As perviously noted, ``mosquitto`` needs to be able to read the private key as the ``mosquitto`` user, not ``root``.
+As previously noted, ``mosquitto`` needs to be able to read the private key as the ``mosquitto`` user, not ``root``.
 This is somewhat ugly, as reading as ``root`` then dropping privelege helps protect the key from compromise.
 For now, we note and live with the risks.
 At least until I can find a better